LeafCoders/rosette/README.md

 # rosette

-Services for events and users
+A REST server for events, posters, bookings, uploads and more.

 ## Development setup